JFFLabs/skribt/README.md

 	)
 ```

-### Defining the Resolution Pathway (Steps)
+### Defining the Resolution Path (Steps)

-Every resolution pathway is comprised of one or more steps.
+Every resolution path is comprised of one or more steps.
 Each step needs to be addressed, receive some sort of response, and then move on to the next step based on that response.

 To define a step, you will create a new section in the form of `[step.<name>]` where the `<name>` portion is defined by you.